by Robert A. Muenchen

 As the R programming environment has grown in capability and popularity, so have the number of organizations planning to migrate to it from proprietary tools.
 I’ve helped members of many organizations transition from SAS, SPSS, or Stata to R (see Workshop Participants), and the process typically involves the following steps:

 2) Motivate people to migrate.
 Discussing your current software budget may help.
 Showing your staff the growth of R’s capabilities and popularity may also help (see The Popularity of Data Science Software).
-Keep in mind that attempting to motivate people to change by criticizing their current choice is likely to backfire.
+Keep in mind that attempting to motivate people to change by criticizing their current choices is likely to backfire.
 A person’s choice of software is very personal, and criticizing it is like telling them they have the wrong religion.

 4) Provide in-house tech support.
 Before training a whole team, get one in-house expert to act as a consultant to others.
 Make sure this person is well known by everyone and has time freed up to provide help.
 Keep in mind that expertise in R and expertise in training are often mutually exclusive skills.
 The greater a person’s expertise, the less likely they will understand why anyone would have problems learning it!

+5) Match your staff’s current work style, workflow, and output.
+This is a particularly complex topic.
+Some examples: if your people use menu-based tools like SPSS, Minitab, or JMP, consider graphical user interfaces for R; if they’re using a workflow-based tool like SAS Enterprise Miner or SPSS Modeler, consider a similar interface that controls R such as the KNIME Analytics Platform.
 If Microsoft Word is their main word processor, don’t complicate the conversion by switching them to text processors such as LaTeX or RMarkdown at the same time.
 Text processors are very popular among R users, and rightfully so.
 But trying to get people trained in both simultaneously can have disastrous results.
-Instead, cut and paste R’s monospaced output into Word, or use an approach that generates Word output and save other transitions for later.
+Instead, cut and paste R’s monospaced output into Word or use an approach that generates Word output and saves other transitions for later.